e-valuation/EvaP/README.md

 4. Create a branch (`git branch -c <your-branch-name>`), commit your changes (`git add` and `git commit`), and push them (`git push`).
 "Push" will ask you to specify an upstream branch (`git push -u origin <your-branch-name>`).

 5. GitHub should now ask you whether you want to open a Pull Request when reloading the page.
-If the PR solves an issue, use one of GitHub's [magic keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) (like "fixes") to create a link between your PR and the issue.
+If the PR solves an issue, use one of GitHub's [magic keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) (like "fixes") in the commit message or pull request text to create a link between your PR and the issue.

 ## License